coder/coder/docs/admin/provisioners.md

 ## Run an external provisioner

-The [Coder CLI](../cli.md) can launch external provisioners once authenticated as a user with the Template Admin or Owner role.
+Once authenticated as a user with the Template Admin or Owner role, the [Coder CLI](../cli.md) can launch external provisioners.
 There are 3 types of provisioners:

 - **Generic provisioners** can pick up any build job from templates without provisioner tags.